 |Further details outdoors|

 There is parking for at least two cars.

-We offer a welcome pack of milk, a good loaf of bread, butter, eggs, ground coffee and tea (and a few local treats)- enough to keep you going until you get to the shops!
+We offer a welcome pack of milk, a good loaf of bread, butter, eggs, ground coffee and tea (and a few treats)- enough to keep you going until you get to the shops!
 Paper towels, washing up liquid, salt, pepper, dishwasher tabs, soap are all provided.

 Wheelchair access is possible - but please check beforehand re your individual requirements.
 Guests may like to note that the bathroom is standard, with a standard bathing arrangement of bath and overhead shower.

-A travel cot and highchair are available and babies are welcome, but we ask them to bring their own bed linen!
+A travel cot and baby bouncer chair are available and babies are welcome, but we ask them to bring their own bed linen!
 We regret that we cannot accommodate pets.
 Owl House is a non-smoking property.

 This part of Cornwall is noted for its beautiful beaches and coves, woodlands and rivers.
-It is the ideal place for outdoor pursuits, from walking to abseiling, kayaking, boating and fishing.
-There are also plenty of historical and archeological sites to explore: castles, churches, stately homes and of course the art galleries, museums and world famous Eden Project.
+It is the ideal place for walking, climbing or abseiling, kayaking, boating, fishing.
+Golf courses nearby.
+Plenty of of historical and archeological sites - castles, churches, stately homes and of course, the art galleries, museums and world famous Eden Project.
 And Cornwall is absolutely a destination for the keen gardener - lots of gardens, both grand and small to visit!
-Potager Garden, rescued from the brambles, is in Constantine - and the reknowned Helford gardens of Trebah and Glendurgan are in the next village.
+Potager Garden, rescued from the brambles, is in Constantine - and the reknowned Helford gardens of Trebah and Glendurgan are in the next village, Mawnan Smith.